-The secret to cooking corned beef is to get that salt back out to flavor the dish, and it's traditionally done by boiling it with potatoes and other vegetables, including cabbage.
-Those who are willing to buck tradition, though, will be rewarded with grilled corned beef, which will be more flavorful and have a much better texture than the boiled version.
+The secret to cooking corned beef is to bring that salt back out to flavor the dish, and it's traditionally done by boiling the meat with potatoes and other vegetables, including cabbage.
+Those who are willing to go against tradition, though, will be rewarded with grilled corned beef, which will be more flavorful and have a much better texture than the boiled version.
 The secret to grilling a corned beef is to make sure you've soaked it well enough to pull out the salt before you put it on the grill.

 Soak the Beef

-Soak the raw corned beef for about 30 minutes per pound, letting it sit for no less than 2 hours.
+Soak the raw corned beef in a salt-water mixture for about 30 minutes per pound, letting it sit for no less than 2 hours.
 This soaking needs to be done with warm water, or the salt will not dissolve effectively.
 Change the water every hour, rinsing the corned beef when you change the water.

 Season With a Rub

-Corned beef often comes with a spice package that you use as a rub on the meat.
-You can also mix up your own rub by combining four parts cracked black pepper and cracked coriander seeds to one part onion powder, thyme, paprika, garlic powder, and cayenne.
+Corned beef often comes with a spice package that you use to rub on the meat.
+You can also mix up your own rub by combining 4 parts cracked black pepper and cracked coriander seeds to 1 part onion powder, thyme, paprika, garlic powder, and cayenne.
 Rub the spices into the meat, so the meat takes on the flavor.
-What you don't need in the rub is salt — despite the soaking, there's still plenty of sodium left for flavor in the meat.
+What you don't need in the rub is salt; due to the soaking, there's still plenty of sodium left to flavor the meat.

 Grill the Meat

 Low and slow is the name of the game for a cut of beef such as corned beef.
 Charcoal and hardwoods will give you better flavors, but a gas grill will work just fine.
-Heat the grill on low, around 250 degrees Fahrenheit (120 degrees Celsius), where you'll cook the beef for one to two hours by indirect grilling.
-Place a drip pan under the corned beef.
-Grill until the internal temperature of the meat reached more than 145 degrees F (63 degrees C).
-The goal: Corned beef that has lightly crusted on the surface but hasn't dried out.
+Set up the grill for indirect grilling, placing a drip pan under the corned beef, and put the heat on low, around 250 F (120 C).
+Grill until the internal temperature of the meat reaches more than 145 F (63 C), about 1 to 2 hours.
+You want a corned beef that has lightly crusted on the surface but hasn't dried out.
 Watch the meat closely, especially after an hour.